openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/overview.md

 - [Service Edge Router Policies](./authorization/policies/overview) - determines which services can be accessed over which routers

+Additionally, connection security document is provided on the [Connection Security](connection-security.md) page.

 ## Authentication & Authorization High Level Flow

 The following is a high level overview of how these entities interact.
 Each interaction is further detailed in their